LewisProjects/RedditVideoMakerBot-website/docs/viewing-the-video.md

 ![wtv](<.gitbook/assets/image (8).png>)

 Open that folder.
 There should be a video the bot has just made for you with the same name as the Reddit post's title, e.g., `What is something that gets all the hate that it deserves`?
 (This applies as of update 2.3).

-**Please do not delete any clips/videos.
-The bot automatically deletes them when you run it again and replaces them with the new ones**.